 But it does not stop there.

-A quiz or survey form also doubles up as an email sign up form.
-This can be used to build an email list and to grow it steadily.
-Checkout this quiz from Neil Patel.
+A quiz or survey form also doubles up as an email sign-up form.
+This can be used to create a mailing list for your website and persuade customers to join email list easily.
+Check out this quiz from Neil Patel.

 This pop up comes up within minutes into the UberSuggest page by Neil Patel.
 It addresses the issue of building traffic and he says he can make it happen in less than 30 days.